We have been developing The Doll For All for over 7 years.

 The pink pieces are very early 3D prints of an arm part.

-Evie was our first prototype, followed by Max, and both can be customized for limb different children.
+After much play, "Little Alayna" needed a few revisions to make her more sturdy.
+We're now gearing up to launch these amazing dolls and get them into the arms of the kids who'll love them.
 Our ultimate dream is to be able to customize our dolls for any disability a child may have.
-There’s many versions yet to come, so stay tuned!
+There’s many versions to come, so stay tuned!

 Be the first to learn the latest news and updates from Aysha's Friends